Evaluating modular equations for abelian surfaces: Abstract

 \section{Abstract}

-We design algorithms to efficiently evaluate modular equations of Siegel and Hilbert type for abelian surfaces over number fields using complex approximations.
-Their output can be made provably correct if an explicit description of the associated graded ring of modular forms over~$\Z$ is known; this includes the Siegel case, and the Hilbert case for the quadratic fields of discriminant~$5$ and~$8$.
-Our algorithms also apply to finite fields via lifting.
+We design efficient algorithms to evaluate modular equations of Siegel and Hilbert type for abelian surfaces over number fields or finite fields using complex approximations.
+Their output is provably correct when the associated graded ring of modular forms over~$\Z$ is explicitly known; this includes the Siegel case, and the Hilbert case for the quadratic fields of discriminant~$5$ and~$8$.
+As part of the proofs, we establish new correctness and complexity results for certain key numerical algorithms on period matrices in genus~2, namely the reduction algorithm to the fundamental domain, the AGM method, and computing big period matrices and RM structures.